sunday58/AAD44.0Assignment/README.md

 * Target SDK - android API 29 (Android 10)

 # Contribution
-The project is open source so fell free to add your contribution or open issue.
+The project is open source so feel free to add your contribution or open issue.